Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Computing Certain Answers in PTIME for RSI1 Queries and CQAC views

-A \textit{derivation tree} depicts a computation of a Datalog query.
-Considering a fact $e$ in the answer of the Datalog query, we construct a derivation tree for this fact as follows.
-Each node in this tree, which is rooted at $e$, is a ground fact.
-For each non-leaf node $n$ in this tree, there is a rule in the query which has been applied to compute the atom node $n$ using its children facts.
-The leaves are facts of the base relations.
-Such a tree is called \textit{derivation tree} of the fact $e$.

 During the computation, we use an {\em instantiated rule}, which is a rule where all the variables have been replaced by constants.
-We say that a rule is {\em fired } if there is an instantiation of this rule where all the atoms in the body of the rule are in the currently computed database.
+We say that a rule is {\em fired } if there is an instantiation of this rule where all the atoms in the body of the rule are are already computed in previous rounds or is in the given database instance.

+The evaluation of a Datalog query on a database instance is performed by firing the rules until no more facts (i.e., ground head atoms) are added to the set of the derived atoms.
+The answer of a Datalog query on a database is the set of facts derived during the computation for the query predicate.
+A $Datalog^{AC}$ query allows in each rule also arithmetic comparisons (ACs) as subgoals, i.e., each rule is a CQAC.
+The evaluation process remains the same, only now, the AC subgoals should be satisfied too.

+We say that we \emph{unfold a rule} if we replace an IDB subgoal with the body of another rule that has this IDB predicate in its head.
+A \textit{partial expansion} of a Datalog query is a conjunctive query that results from unfolding the rules one or more times; the partial expansion may contain IDB predicates.
+A \textit{Datalog-expansion} (or, simply {\em expansion}, if confusion does not arise) of a Datalog query is a partial expansion that contains only EDB predicates.
+Considering all the (infinitely many) expansions of a Datalog query we can prove that a Datalog query is equivalent to an infinite union of conjunctive queries.
+An expansion of a $Datalog^{AC}$ query is defined the same way as an expansion of a Datalog query, only now we carry the ACs in the body of each expansion we produce.
+Thus, in an analog way, a $Datalog^{AC}$ query is equivalent to an infinite union of CQACs.